akb825/VertexFormatConvert/tool/README.md

 The general output is printed to stdout as JSON with the following layout:

+- `vertices`: The vertex output.
+It is an array of objects with the following members:
 	- `vertexFormat`: The verex format that was output.
 It is an array of objects with the following members:
 		- `name`: The name of the element.
 		- `layout`: The data layout of the element.
 		- `type`: The data type of the element.
 		- `offset`: The offset in bytes from the start of the vertex to the element.
 		- `minValue`: The minimum vertex value for this element as 4-element array.
 		- `maxValue`: The maximum vertex value for this element as 4-element array.
 	- `vertexStride`: The size in bytes of each vertex.
+	- `vertexData`: The path to a data file or base64 encoded output vertices.
 - `vertexCount`: The number of vertices that were output.
-- `vertexData`: The path to a data file or base64 encoded output vertices.
 - `indexType`: (set if indexType was set on input) The type of the index data.
 - `indexBuffers`: (set if indexType was set on input) The index buffers that were output.
 It is an array of objects with the following elements:
 	- `indexCount`: The number of indices for this buffer.
 	- `baseVertex`: The value to add to each index value to get the final vertex index.
 This can be applied when drawing the mesh.
 	- `indexData`: The path to a data file or base 64 encoded output indices.

-All output files are placed in the directory provided by the --output command-line option.
+All output files are placed in the directory provided by the `--output` command-line option.